Pre Marital Counseling

 And many more questions and issues that come up

-Many People Consider Premarital Couples Counseling As Insurance for Their Future Marriage
+Many People Consider Couples Therapy Before Marriage as Insurance for Their Future Marriage

 The average wedding will cost $12,000-15,000.
 Premarital counseling costs 1-2% of this amount.

 How to Get the Most from Premarital Counseling